awslabs/mountpoint-s3-csi-driver/dev/README.md

 }
 ```

-Now that we have a registry, we can now build our container image and push there.
+Now that we have a registry, we can now build our container image and push it there.

 We're using [Docker CLI](https://docs.docker.com/reference/cli/docker/) and [Docker Buildx](https://github.com/docker/buildx) to build and push the container image.
 You can install [Docker Desktop](https://docs.docker.com/desktop/), [Colima](https://github.com/abiosoft/colima) or anything to get Docker CLI up and running.